-We had goodwill of \$5.8 million on our Consolidated Balance Sheet at March 31, 2019, which represents amounts for the IIU acquisition.
+We had goodwill of \$5.7 million on our Consolidated Balance Sheet at June 30, 2019, which represents amounts for the IIU acquisition.
 For purposes of the 2019 annual test, we will elect to perform a qualitative assessment to assess whether it was more likely than not that the fair value of these reporting units exceeded their respective carrying values.
 In performing these assessments, management will relay on a number of factors including, but not limited to, macroeconomic conditions, industry and market considerations, cost factors that would have a negative effect on earnings and cash flows, overall financial performance compared with forecasted projections in prior periods, and other relevant reporting unit events, the impact of which are all significant judgments and estimates.
-This assessment will be performed as of June 30, 2019.
+This assessment was performed as of June 30, 2019 and showed no impairment.